NOAA-OWP/wres/documentation/src/projectconfig.md

 using this unit.
 The &lt;timeAggregation&gt; is required.
 This is the desired time step that pairs will have as well as the way to aggregate to reach this time step when needed.

+Conditions to be applied to both sides of the pairs are declared here as well.

 ### Outputs